Thierry Paulin: The second wave of murders

-From December 20, 1985, to June 14, 1986, eight more old women were murdered.
+From 20 December 1985 to 14 June 1986, eight more elderly women were murdered.
 The police were unable to identify the killer, though the investigators had a few clues.
 Police determined through fingerprint evidence that the perpetrator was the same individual who committed the 1984 murders.
-However, in the new murders, the killer appeared to favor quicker, less cruel methods.
+However, in the new murders, the killer appeared to favour quicker, less cruel methods.

 In the autumn of 1986, Paulin attacked one of his cocaine dealers with a baseball bat.
 The dealer went to the police, and Paulin was arrested.
-Paulin was sentenced to 16 months of jail for the assault, spending one year in Fresnes Prison.
-Upon his release, Paulin knew himself to be HIV-positive.
-However, this just increased the number of killings in what seemed like a race against time to kill as many as possible, as he knew he was on his last years.
+Paulin was sentenced to 16 months imprisonment for the assault.
+However, after he was diagnosed as HIV positive, this increased the number of killings in what seemed like a race against time to kill as many as possible, as he knew he was in his last years.

-The final countdown
+The final killings

 Knowing that he was in effect under a death sentence from AIDS, Paulin organized lavish parties, spending a lot of money and sparing no expense.
-Paulin paid for these parties with stolen credit cards and checks, and with the proceeds from his murders.
+Paulin paid for these parties with stolen credit cards and cheques, and with the proceeds from his murders.

-On November 25, 1987, Paulin murdered Rachel Cohen, age 79.
+On 25 November 1987, Paulin murdered Rachel Cohen, age 79.
 On the same day, he attacked an 87-year-old woman, Berthe Finalteri, whom he suffocated and left for dead.
 Two days later, he strangled Geneviève Germont, who would be his last victim.

 As Paulin celebrated his 24th birthday, Finalteri unexpectedly recovered, and was able to give an accurate description of her attacker, stating that he was "un métis d'une vingtaine d'années coiffé à la Carl Lewis, avec une boucle d'oreille à l'oreille gauche" (literally "a mix-race man in his twenties, with hair like Carl Lewis and an earring in his left ear").
-On December 1, Paulin was arrested while walking down the street when a local police inspector, Francis Jacob, recognized him from Finalteri's description.
+On 1 December, Paulin was arrested while walking down the street when a local police inspector, Francis Jacob, recognized him from Finalteri's description.
 After two days in custody, Paulin admitted everything, including his involvement with Mathurin.
 Accused of committing 18 murders (though he claimed responsibility for 21), he was sent to jail awaiting trial.

 In early 1988, Paulin fell ill, as his body began to succumb to the effects of AIDS.
 Within a year he was hospitalized in a state of near-paralysis, suffering from both tuberculosis and meningitis.
-He died during the night of April 16, 1989 in the hospital wing of Fresnes Prison.
+He died during the night of 16 April 1989 in the hospital wing of Fresnes Prison.

-Only Mathurin was tried for the first nine attacks and murders, receiving a life sentence, plus 18 years without parole, but he was released in 2012.
-He was incarcerated until January 2009, while technically, Thierry Paulin was never convicted of the murders of which he was accused.
+Only Mathurin was tried for the first nine attacks and murders, receiving a life sentence, plus 18 years without parole, but was released in January 2009.

 Film references

-The 1994 movie J'ai pas sommeil (I Can't Sleep) by director Claire Denis was based on the Paulin case.
+The 1994 film J'ai pas sommeil (I Can't Sleep) by director Claire Denis was based on the Paulin case.